Q: What is genetic engineering?

 Q: Is food from GE animals in the food supply?

-We will not approve any GE animal for food use unless we find that the food from those GE animals is safe.
+We will not approve any application related to a GE animal for food use unless we find that the food from those GE animals is safe.
 It would be illegal to introduce food from an unapproved GE animal into the food supply without FDA permission.
 We work closely with GE animal producers to make sure that they keep good records of their animals and that none enter the food supply without FDA approval.

 Q: Will food from GE animals be labeled?